bcarun/madrascoder/tutorials/001-pragmatic-cucumber/04-implementing-create-resource.md

 chapter: 4
 title: Use BDD to Implement and Test 'Create API'
 description: >
-  In this chapter let's apply 'Spreadsheet DataTable' pattern to test the API that is used to create a new employee in our HR Software.
+  We learnt various patterns to represent features or product specifications.
+Here, let's apply 'Spreadsheet DataTable' pattern to test the API that is used to create a new employee in our HR Software.
 In this process, we will add few more maven dependencies to create and call the API.
 To be specific, we will use RestAssured library to call the REST API from the step definition methods.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter4/kyle-glenn-YkOQ4So1TXM-unsplash.jpg